-POLICY 13: Fortune Green Road Neighbourhood Centre Development (including changes of use) shall protect and enhance the character of the Neighbourhood Centre and provide for a diverse range of shops, businesses and economic activity.
+POLICY 14: Fortune Green Road Neighbourhood Centre

+Development (including changes of use) shall protect and enhance the character of the Neighbourhood Centre and provide for a diverse range of shops, businesses and economic activity.

 F10.
-The Area on western part of Finchley Road includes a small neighbourhood centre around the junction West End Lane.
+The western part of Finchley Road includes a small neighbourhood centre around the junction West End Lane.
 A number of the ground floor units are empty and boarded up.
 If no commercial use can be found for these sites, a change of use to housing could be considered.

 F11.
 The Area also includes a small part of the Finchley Road Town Centre.
-As most of the Centre is outside the Area covered by this NDP, it is not considered necessary to make extensive comments about this Town Centre.
+As most of the Centre is outside the Area covered by this NDP, it is not considered appropriate to draw up policies for this Town Centre.
 The main interest for this Plan is the area covered by the O2 Centre site (see B7).
+In terms of the west part of Finchley Road north of the O2 Centre, there is an urgent need for improvements to enhance this part of the Centre.
+There is a lack of community areas, social spaces, green/open spaces and trees.
+There is an opportunity to regenerate the character of this part of the Centre, with an improved public realm and new businesses.
+There is also scope to improve the pedestrian crossings across Finchley Road (see Policy 9).
 For general comments about Finchley Road, see 6.5.